 Lydia Wileden

 Lydia Wileden is an Assistant Research Professor in the Institute for Municipal and Regional Policy (IMRP) within the UConn School of Public Policy.
 She received her Ph.D. in Public Policy and Sociology from the Gerald R. Ford School of Public Policy at the University of Michigan and was previously a postdoctoral researcher in the Mansueto Institute for Urban Innovation at the University of Chicago.
-Her research investigates the complex and often misaligned relationship between how residents think about and how researchers and governments measure neighborhoods.
-As a quantitative urban scholar, she draws on urban sociology, demography, social psychology, and the study of complex systems to examine how people make sense of—and subsequent decisions about—their local environments with implications for policy and the reproduction of spatial inequality.
-Her current work uses large-scale survey research to develop creative measures of neighborhood context.
+As a researcher with IMRP, she leads the Institute’s research efforts studying the criminal justice ecosystem in Connecticut, including assessments of police pursuit trends, disparities in juvenile justice, and sentencing related to domestic violence homicide.
+In addition to these projects, Lydia is a quantitative urban sociologist whose research investigates the complex and often misaligned relationship between how residents think about and how researchers and governments measure neighborhoods.
+Her research typically uses large-scale survey research to develop creative measures of neighborhood context.
 Lydia also has a background in government, including prior positions with Democratic Leader Nancy Pelosi, NeighborWorks America, and the White House Office of Urban Affairs.
 She holds an M.A. in Sociology from the University of Michigan and a B.A. in Urban Studies and Human Rights from Barnard College.

 Lydia Wileden